Lyons, Illinois

-Lyons is a village in Lyons Township, Cook County, Illinois, United States.
+Lyons is a village in Cook County, Illinois, United States.
 Per the 2020 census, the population was 10,817.
 The Chicago Portage National Historic Site is located in Lyons.

 History

 Lyons was incorporated in 1888, though activity in the area dates back much further.
 In 1673 French Explorer Louis Joliet and Jesuit missionary Father Pierre Marquette left Green Bay, Wisconsin, by canoe in search of a western passage to the Pacific.
-As they traveled into the Spanish controlled area of Louisiana, they realized that the mighty Mississippi River drained into the already well known Gulf of Mexico.
+As they traveled into the Spanish-controlled area of Louisiana, they realized that the mighty Mississippi River drained into the already well-known Gulf of Mexico.
 With winter approaching, they headed north as quickly as possible.
-To save time, the Potawatomi Indians who were with them encouraged changing their route to the Illinois River.
-The short cut led to the Des Plaines River and caused the French travelers to discover “Le Portage.”
+To save time, the Potawatomi who were with them were encouraged to change their route to the Illinois River.
+The shortcut led to the Des Plaines River and caused the French travelers to discover “Le Portage.”
 This half-mile wide area of land connecting the Chicago River and the Des Plaines River, over which they could carry their canoes and supplies, was to become the discovery for which they would both become famous.
 Later known as the Chicago Portage, this small area became the “Gateway to the West” and was used by thousands of early settlers and traders traveling both east and west.
-The discovery of “Le Portage” was part of the impetus that led to Chicago becoming a center for the world trade.
+The discovery of “Le Portage” was part of the impetus that led to Chicago becoming a center for world trade.

-Louis Joliet conceived the idea of constructing a canal to connect the two waterways.
-This idea was to become a reality 200 years later with the opening of the Illinois and Michigan Canal.
+Louis Joliet was the first to propose a canal between the two waterways, which would be constructed around 200 years later in 1848 with the construction of the Illinois and Michigan Canal.
 In time, the part of the I&M Canal that connected the south branch of the Chicago River with the Des Plaines River was replaced with the Chicago Sanitary and Ship Canal, which was completed in 1900.
 Today, a statue stands in Lyons at the Chicago Portage National Historic Sight just north of Interstate 55 along Harlem Avenue, commemorating this historic National Heritage Corridor which stretches southwest through La Salle, Illinois.